IPv6 on HAMNET with 6to4

 Address=44.148.211.136/32

-Tunnel=sit-hamnet # Important - defines that this is the parent interface of the tunnel
+Tunnel=sit-hamnet # Important - defines that 6to4 is the parent interface of the tunnel

 [Route]